awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 Finally, the authors used max-pooling for downsampling while building the mask pyramid so as to be ensured that pixels from the missing regions will not be included.

-# IV.
-Experiments & Results:
+# 4. Experiments & Results:

 ### 4.1 Datasets